narzul/E-Display-API-ESP32/README.md

 # Rejseplanen E-Paper Display

+NOTE: I have started a new project wherein I will do more in depth tests with the WeAct display.
+Star (Still-in-Motion)[https://github.com/QC20/still-in-motion] to stay updated.

 This project is a creative implementation of a **Rejseplanen** bus and train schedule display using an ESP32 and an E-Paper screen.
 The idea is to emulate the look and functionality of the actual bus stop displays found in Denmark, but in a compact, energy-efficient form.
 The E-Paper display updates at regular intervals (once every minute) to show the latest bus and train schedules.

 <div align="center" title="This is a working weather API fetcher showing the weather in Copenhagen." style="max-width: 75%; margin: 20px auto; padding: 10px; border: 2px solid #ccc; background-color: #f9f9f9; box-shadow: 0 4px 8px rgba(0, 0, 0, 0.1); border-radius: 8px; width: 75%;">